how can a dental hygienist help?

 Your hygienist will carry out a thorough cleaning using both hand and ultrasonic instruments, depending on need and your personal preference.
 Any calculus (tartar) and any stains will be removed, and she will also polish them to give a lovely clean feeling.
 As necessary she will use local anaesthetic to be sure you do not have any discomfort.

 An important part of her treatment will be to give you advice about the best home care methods to remove the bacterial plaque.
 This builds up on your teeth and gums and needs to be removed every day at home keep your mouth healthy.
 Plaque is a cause of gum inflammation and also dental decay.

 Smoking is always detrimental to the health of your mouth – if you are trying to give up your hygienist may be able to give you some useful advice.
 We are proud to have already helped many patients with this.

 A healthy mouth reduces your risk of heart disease and stroke.
 The bacteria in dental plaque can enter the bloodstream and so increase the likelihood of health concerns.
 Poor oral hygiene has also been linked to diabetes, infertility, heart disease, erectile dysfunction and even cancer.

-More often than not, patients who are aware of bad breath (halitosis) it is due to an underlying dental problem.
+More often than not, patients who are aware of bad breath (halitosis) have an underlying dental problem.

 The air flow system is great for removing deep and hard to get to stains, such as for smokers or heavy tea/coffee drinkers.

 We use this system when appropriate and there is a supplementary £24.00 charge for all airflow cleaning appointments.

 You can book an oral hygienist appointment whenever you like – it is no longer necessary to have a dentist’s referral.